-- Prof Neil Dodgson, the Victoria University of Wellington, New Zealand;
+- Neil Dodgson, Professor at the Victoria University of Wellington, New Zealand

-- Prof Sally Jane Norman, Director of the New Zealand School of Music
+- Sally Jane Norman, Professor at and Director of the New Zealand School of Music,

 - Katharine Ellis, 1684 Professor of Music, University of Cambridge;